lliendo/Radar/docs/plugins-development.rst

 When the server receives a check reply every plugin is sequentially invoked passing it some information.
 That's all Radar does, from that point (when your plugin receives a check reply) you have partial control on what is done.
-When all plugins finish processing a certain reply full control is regained by Radar.
+When all plugins finish processing a certain reply, full control is regained by Radar.
 This process repeats indefinitely until of course you shut down Radar.

 We've just described how Radar processes plugins.
 We're now going to take